 Will interschool sport competitions or sports carnivals be allowed?

 Yes, with limitations.
-Interschool sport can take place within the ACT region with groups of under 100 (including adults).
-Social distancing and hygiene measures required for adults as per the advice from the Australian Health Protection Principal Committee (AHPPC) must be maintained.
+Interschool sport can take place within the ACT region with groups of under 200 (including adults).

 Can school assemblies occur?

 Assemblies, gatherings and performances can occur with limitations:

 - Audience must not exceed 200 adults (or 1 person per 4m2 indoors or 2m2 outdoors, whichever is less)